Australia's Westpac slapped with 23 million money laundering breaches

-SYDNEY (Reuters) - Regulators on Wednesday accused Australia’s Westpac Banking Corp (WBC.AX) of 23 million breaches of anti-money laundering laws, saying the bank ignored red flags and enabled payments from convicted child sex offenders and “high risk” countries for years.
+SYDNEY (Reuters) - Regulators accused Australia’s Westpac Banking Corp (WBC.AX) of 23 million breaches of anti-money laundering laws, saying the banking giant ignored red flags and for years enabled payments from convicted child sex offenders and “high risk” countries.

-The oversight failure at Australia’s second-largest bank led to deep systemic non-compliance with anti-money laundering laws, financial crime watchdog AUSTRAC said in a civil court filing.
+The oversight failure at Australia’s second-largest bank led to deep systemic non-compliance with anti-money laundering laws, financial crime watchdog AUSTRAC said in a civil court filing on Wednesday.

 The regulator is pursuing fines of up to A$21 million ($14 million) for every transaction Westpac failed to monitor adequately or report on time.

 The lawsuit dwarfs a case AUSTRAC brought against larger Commonwealth Bank of Australia (CBA.AX) which agreed last year here to pay a record A$700 million penalty after admitting to allowing 53,750 payments that violated similar protocols.
-It also brings fresh scrutiny to an industry still trying to rebuild community trust after a bruising public inquiry.
+It also brings fresh scrutiny to an industry still trying to rebuild community trust after a bruising Royal Commission public inquiry.

 “These contraventions are the result of systemic failures in its control environment, indifference by senior management and inadequate oversight by the Board,” AUSTRAC said in the court filing.